-1. Residential Construction.
+(a) Residential construction.

-(a) New construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated one foot above the base flood elevation.
-The elevation must be certified on Form 81-31 of the Federal Emergency Management Agency (FEMA) dated July, 2000 or on the subsequent elevation certificate form approved by FEMA.

-(b) Fully enclosed areas below the lowest floor that are subject to flooding are prohibited, or shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria:

-i.
-A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.

-ii.
-The bottom of all openings shall be no higher than one foot above grade.

-iii.
-Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.
+- 1. New construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated one foot above the base flood elevation.
+The elevation must be certified on Form 81-31 of the Federal Emergency Management Agency (FEMA) dated July, 2000 or on the subsequent elevation certificate form approved by FEMA. - 2.
+Fully enclosed areas below the lowest floor that are subject to flooding are prohibited or shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of flood waters.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - a.
+A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided; - b.
+The bottom of all openings shall be no higher than one foot above grade: and - c.
+Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of flood waters. - (b) Nonresidential construction.

-2. Nonresidential Construction.
 New construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall either have the lowest floor, including basement, elevated at or above the base flood elevation.
-The elevation must be certified on Form 81-31 of the Federal Emergency Management Agency (FEMA) dated July, 2000 or on the subsequent elevation certificate form approved by FEMA; or, together with attendant utility and sanitary facilities, shall:

-(a) Be floodproofed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water;
+The elevation must be certified on Form 81-31 of the Federal Emergency Management Agency (FEMA) dated July, 2000 or on the subsequent elevation certificate form approved by FEMA, or together with attendant utility and sanitary facilities, shall: - 1.
+Be flood-proofed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water;

-(b) Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy;

-(c) Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this subsection based on their development and/or review of the structural design, specifications and plans.
-Such certifications shall be provided to the official as set forth in ' 152.306(4)(C)3(b)ii.

-(d) Nonresidential structures that are elevated, not floodproofed, must meet the same standards for space below the lowest floor as described in ' 152.306(5)(B)1(b).

-(e) Applicants floodproofing nonresidential buildings shall be notified that flood insurance premiums will be based on rates that are one foot below the floodproofed level (e.g. a building floodproofed to the base flood level will be rated as one foot below).
+- 2. Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; - 3.
+Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this division (E) based on their development and/or review of the structural design, specifications, and plans.
+Such certifications shall be provided to the official as set forth in division (D)(3)(c)2.b. above. - 4.
+Meet the same standards for space below the lowest floor as described in division (E)(2)(a)2. above for nonresidential structures that are elevated, not flood-proofed; and - 5.
+Applicants flood-proofing nonresidential buildings shall be notified that flood insurance premiums will be based on rates that are one foot below the flood-proofed level; for example, a building flood-proofed to the base flood level will be rated as one foot below.

-3. Manufactured Homes.
+(c) Manufactured homes.